 - Pre-Deployment and Review: This is another administrative check completed on a minutes-long call.

 If there’s one thing you take away from this post, let it be this: data preparation forms the bedrock of your BI implementation.
 It impacts almost every other step of the process and can have a dramatic impact on how long it takes to deploy an embedded BI application.
-Exago’s No-Code ETL solution, new as of v2019.1, is a powerful data preparation tool particularly valuable to time- and resource-strapped teams.
-For more information about optimizing your data for reporting, download An Introduction to ETL Data Transformations.
+ETL is a powerful data preparation technique worth exploring, and we invite you to learn more about its benefits in An Introduction to ETL Data Transformations.

 Remember also that a deployment can be just as successful completed in stages as delivered all at once.
 If your projected timeline looks like it will conflict with your target release date, consider switching to a phased BI rollout rather than rushing the deployment process.
 Your Services representative and Customer Success Manager will help revise your timeline and goals.